 If you don’t want to receive Communion that is totally fine.
 You can remain in your seat, or you can also come forward and cross your arms over your chest to receive a blessing instead of Communion.

-If you do want to receive Communion, hold out your hands to receive a piece of bread from Fr.
-Will.
-Another liturgical minister will come with the cup of wine (and it is wine!).
+If you do want to receive Communion, hold out your hands to receive a piece of bread.
+A liturgical minister will come with the cup of wine (and it is wine!).
 There are a few choices here.
 You can eat the bread when it is put in your hand and then take a sip of wine from the cup.
 It is okay and actually helpful for you to touch the cup and help guide it to your mouth.
 If you don’t want to drink from the cup you can also leave the bread in your hand and dip it in the wine, then place the bread in your mouth.
 It is also totally fine to receive only the bread or only the wine; either is considered a full receiving of Communion.
 There are many reasons people might want to receive only one so don’t feel self-conscious about that.
 Once you have received, simply return to your seat.

 Once the service is concluded we head to the gathering area off the narthex for coffee, light refreshments and fellowship.
 Please feel free to join us!